Ebi Sushi

 Sushi in Greater Boston occupies a wide spectrum.
 At one end, you have the omakase counters in the Back Bay and Cambridge that price at $150-plus per person and require advance booking weeks out.
 At the other, you have the quick-serve rolls that appear in every food court and delivery app.
 The mid-tier, the sit-down neighbourhood sushi spot that is neither a destination occasion nor an afterthought, is where most local regulars actually eat most of the time, and it is a harder category to execute than either extreme.
 The fish has to be handled properly, the rice has to be seasoned correctly, and the room has to feel like a place where a table of two can spend an hour without feeling rushed or ignored.

 Ebi Sushi occupies that mid-tier position on Somerville Ave.
 The name itself references one of the most technically demanding nigiri proteins: shrimp, or ebi in Japanese, requires precise temperature control and timing to present well, and it is a choice that signals at least some deliberateness about what the kitchen wants to be known for.
-Whether the execution consistently delivers on that signal is the question that neighbourhood regulars answer through their booking habits.
+Whether the execution consistently delivers on that signal is what regulars judge for themselves.

 The Somerville Drink Scene as Context